Student Consumer Information

 Facilities & Services for Students with Disabilities

-Questions regarding facilities & services for students with disabilities & accommodations should be directed to Student Services, [email protected] or 401-848-5777.
+Questions regarding facilities & services for students with disabilities & accommodations should be directed to via email Student Services or 401-848-5777 x223.
 Student Services serves as IYRS’ Section 504 Coordinator.
 Inquiries about compliance with Federal disability laws may be directed to the Office for Civil Rights, US Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109.

 Complaints of discrimination or harassment based on a students actual or perceived disability should be directed to the Section 504 Coordinator.
 Complaints will be investigated in accordance with IYRS’ Code of Student Conduct and Student Grievance Process.